-- 1. The Dean/appropriate Administrator will review the applications and submit his/her comments to the Convenor of the Professional Development Committee by October 15. - The Professional Development Committee will screen the applications and advise the President and the candidates of their selection status by November 15. - 3.
-Successful candidates will advise the President of their acceptance/refusal of the assisted leave within three (3) weeks of the date the decision of the Committee was communicated to them. - 4.
-The Professional Development Fund established under Article 8.7. will be used to cover the actual cost of salary and benefits paid to the candidates granted assisted leaves under this Article. - The P.D.
-Committee will respond in writing to the applicants whose application has been rejected or deferred, stating the reasons. - 6.
+- The Professional Development Committee will screen the applications and will make their recommendations to the President by November 15. - 2.
+The President will communicate his/her approval of the Committee's recommendation directly to the successful candidate (s).
+Should the President not accept the Committee's recommendation, he/she will discuss his/her concerns with the Convenor of the Committee prior to formally rejecting the recommendation. - 3.
+Successful candidates will advise the President of their acceptance/refusal of the assisted leave within three (3) weeks of the date the President's approval of the leave was communicated to them. - 4.
+The P.D.
+Committee will respond in writing to the applicants whose application has been rejected or deferred, stating the reasons. - 5.
+The Professional Development Fund established under Article 8.10.1. will be used to cover the actual cost of salary and benefits paid to the candidates granted assisted leaves under this Article. - 6.
 If an applicant whose application has been approved decides to forego the opportunity for an assisted leave the Committee may process other applications in accordance with established policies.